Project

 Findings

-According to the research, I found most people would like to relax when they go a ski vacation.
-They don't want to on the slope with a specific schedule.
+According to the research, I found most people would like to relax when they go on a ski vacation.
+They don't want to be on the slope with a specific schedule.
 They would like to go whenever they are ready in the morning.
-And, they just take the bus from A to B, never exchange the route to somewhere else.
+And, they just take the bus from A to B, never exchanging the route to somewhere else.
 After using the free public transit system a couple of times, they will be familiar with the locations and schedules.
 So, the most hard time was their first time using the system.

 Pain